 TOP TIP: Make a big batch of roasted vegetables when the oven’s on, not just what you need for that meal.
 The leftovers can stay in the fridge all week.

 One Pan-fried Eggs and Veg

-These recipes and many more are all included in my new online course “Accidentally Vegan; the safe and easy way to transition to a plant-based way of eating” Launch offer ends 31st January – don’t miss out!
-CLICK HERE
+These recipes and many more are all included in my online course “Accidentally Vegan; which I will be making available within THRIVE from this week (normally £97).
+Learn how to eat less meat and transition to a more plant-based way of eating” CLICK HERE

 We’ll also get out and about and you’ll have an opportunity to visit the beautiful nearby town of Saumur, the local vineyards and even enjoy a private wine-tasting session with a top sommelier.

 You’ll leave at the end of the retreat with plenty of empowering knowledge, tasty recipe ideas, as well as a goodie bag and a clear idea of how to embark on and sustain a healthy lifestyle.
 CLICK HERE for further details.